Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-Gaussian unitaries combined with homodyne measurement

 where the top line of \eqref{thetaproof} must be upper bounded by the homodyne limit, $P_{\textrm{E}}^{\textrm{G}}$, and if a non-Gaussian enhancement in the error rate occurs, it must then occur in the second line, which will always be optimised by $\theta=\pi$.
 If we consider $N>0$, the optimal rotation angles will in general change.
 For more details on increasing $N$, see App.~\ref{IncN}.

-In the following subsections we will consider different sets of states $\left\{\ket{\psi_k}\right\}$, typical to quantum optics, and see POVMs of the form \eqref{UFrec1} show non-Gaussian advantage over homodyne detection, with homodyne detection being recovered when $\vec{\theta}=\vec{0}$.
+In the following subsections we will consider different sets of states $\left\{\ket{\psi_k}\right\}$, typical to quantum optics, and show that POVMs of the form \eqref{UFrec1} have a non-Gaussian advantage over homodyne detection for coherent state discrimination, with homodyne detection being recovered when $\vec{\theta}=\vec{0}$.